 Self-Host BTCPay Server for WooCommerce (Complete 2025 Guide)

-Why BTCPay Server for WooCommerce Bitcoin and WooCommerce Lightning
+Why BTCPay Server for WooCommerce Bitcoin and WooCommerce Lightning payments?

 BTCPay Server is the leading, most popular open-source, self-hosted Bitcoin payment processor.
 If you have one, you keep all the keys and data, pay no platform fee, and can accept both on-chain BTC and Lightning from any source, and of course from your WooCommerce store, too.

-Why choose a professional host like LunaNode
+Why choose a specialized BTCPay Server host (like LunaNode or Voltage)?

 - Time to live: Prebuilt BTCPay images/templates mean you’re live in minutes, not hours.